Semantic-aware Random Convolution and Source Matching for Domain Generalization in Medical Image Segmentation

 \subsubsection{Data Processing}

 All our experiments are performed in 3D, images are resampled to have an isotropic spacing and we use a predefined landmark such that the approximated center of the region of interest for segmentation is in the center of the image.
 Following the same strategy as in~\cite{Thaler2025}, we selected the resampling parameters as such that they tightly fit to the region of interest of all images in order to maximize the physical resolution.
-Therefore, we resample abdominal data to $160 \times 128 \times 160$ voxel with $2.4 \text{ mm}$ spacing, cardiac data uses $128 \times 128 \times 128$ voxel with $1.5 \text{ mm}$ spacing, and prostate segmentation employs $128 \times 128 \times 128$ voxel with $0.75 \text{ mm}$ spacing.
+Therefore, we resample abdominal data to $160 \times 128 \times 160$ voxel with $2.4 \text{ mm}$ spacing, for cardiac data we use $128 \times 128 \times 128$ voxel with $1.5 \text{ mm}$ spacing, and for prostate segmentation we employ $128 \times 128 \times 128$ voxel with $0.75 \text{ mm}$ spacing.